p15atha/pibookgr/_quotes/buxton-method.md

 ---
-title: buxton-method
+title: reason Rand
-text: 'Κάνοντας σωστά τη σωστή σχεδίαση.'
+text: "Reason is not automatic.
+Those who deny it cannot be conquered by it."
-person: Bill Buxton
+person: Ayn Rand
 layout: quote
 header: no
 show_meta: false